 But based on guidelines from the California Hotel & Lodging Association, Vacation Rental Manager's Association, and Mono County Health Department recommendations, we have instituted the following increased protocols (subject to change as research and recommendations are updated) to benefit both guests and staff.

 Have we missed something?
-Please feel free to send us a message if we've left anything out that you feel is important.
+Please feel free to send us a message (use the chat function on the bottom right of the screen) if we've left anything out that you feel is important.

 I know.
 None of us can wait for Eastern Sierra hikes, bikes, trails and local ales (Did someone say Distant Brewing? or was it JLB? or Mammoth Brewing? either way, I'm totally down!).